What are the Ideal Elements of the 21st Century Classroom?

 5. A flexible new classroom

 The 21st-century classroom is dynamic and geared towards creativity, innovation, and the search for new knowledge.
-These factors should be reflected in the classroom environment through the accommodation of flexibility and random shapes.
+These factors should manifest in the classroom environment by incorporating flexibility and unconventional shapes.

-Sitting in rows should be a thing of the past, as teacher position in the classroom is now random and mobile.
+Sitting in rows should be a thing of the past.
+In any case, the teacher’s position in the classroom is now random and mobile.

 Learners too can walk around as they ask questions and offer comments.
 Controlled mobility in the classroom is good for physical health, active engagement, and promotes face-to-face interactions.